 Even if you do manage to complete your course on platforms like Udemy, Coursera, Skillshare, etc., the certification you’ll get from these websites will have little to no value to employers as they are not accredited (official) institutions.
 When it comes to your resume, the best thing you can make out of the certifications are supplementary learnings for fields that you should already have experience in.
 While the cost, if you did pay, may be highly debatable for the value you got at the end, the time and effort invested might not be.

 There’s a Better Option

 Some of the most sought-after courses are tech-related, and this is because the tech industry has been proven to offer one of the most, stable, highest-paying jobs.
 Instead of considering self-paced courses, check out edtech companies instead like Yellow Tail Tech.
 Our airtight program is also 100% online, and you won’t need to have an IT background or compromise your current work schedules.
 Our Enrollment Advisors will walk you through our program that will equip you with everything you need to be a thriving IT professional.
-Book a 10-minute intro call with us to get started on your IT career journey.
+Book a 10-minute intro call with our Enrollment Advisor and get started on your IT career journey.